drbarzaga/nestjs-graphql-course/README.md

     $ npm install --save @nestjs/typeorm typeorm pg
     ```

-- Configure the `TypeOrmModule` inside the `app.module.ts` file using the environment variables defined in the `.env`, we need add the code below into the `imports` section of the `app.module.ts`
+- Integrate the `TypeOrmModule` inside the `app.module.ts` file using the environment variables defined in the `.env`, we need add the code below into the `imports` section of the `app.module.ts`

     ```ts
        import { TypeOrmModule } from '@nestjs/typeorm'